What is terconazole?

 Ask your health care provider about possible side effects from terconazole.
 Your health care provider will tell you what to do if you have side effects.

-Take terconazole according to your health care provider’s instructions.
-Your health care provider will tell you how much terconazole to take and when to take it.
+Use terconazole according to your health care provider’s instructions.
+Your health care provider will tell you how much terconazole to use and when to use it.
 Before you start terconazole and each time you get a refill, read any printed information that comes with your medicine.

 How should terconazole be stored?